-2All the children of Israel murmured against Moses and against Aaron, and the whole congregation said to them, “Would that we had died in the land of Egypt!
-Or would that we had died in this wilderness!
+2All the children of Israel murmured against Moses and against Aaron, and the whole congregation said to them, “If only we had died in the land of Egypt!
+Or if only we had died in this wilderness!

-3Why does Yahweh bring us to this land to fall by the sword?
-Our wives and our little ones will be a prey: would not it be better for us to return into Egypt?”
+3Why did Yahweh bring us to this land to fall by the sword?
+Our wives and our little ones will be a prey.
+Wouldn’t it be better for us to return into Egypt?”

-4They said one to another, “Let us make a captain and let us return into Egypt.”
+4They said to one another, “Let’s appoint a leader and return into Egypt.”

 5Then Moses and Aaron fell on their faces before all the assembly of the congregation of the children of Israel.

 6Joshua the son of Nun and Caleb the son of Jephunneh, who were of those who spied out the land, tore their clothes,